Peliha-ip/Burrowed-Bonds/README.md

 - Doggy Catalogue (Tame every dog breed)
 - Police, Open the Door (Break down a door with a crowbar)
 - Sheriff's Office (Use a battering ram to break a hard block)
+- Mr. Sparky (Get your hands on a taser and use it to stun a mob)